TranslationalML/pacsifier/docs/developer.rst

     make -B build-docs

-This will re-install PACSMAN's python package, clean any existing documentation, and build the documentation in the `docs/build/html` directory.
+This will re-install PACSIFIER's python package, clean any existing documentation, and build the documentation in the `docs/build/html` directory.

 The built HTML files of the documentation, including its main page (``index.html``), can be found in the ``docs/_build/html`` directory, and can be opened in your favorite browser.